Inside: My best tips for Christmas decorating that will make decking the halls easier and more enjoyable!➡

 - To fix the inevitable broken decor.
 I always find myself having to glue things back every year, especially ornament ball tops that pop off.

-Don’t suck the joy out of Christmas by overdoing decorating so much that you can’t enjoy it!
+Don’t suck the holiday cheer out of Christmas by overdoing decorating so much that you can’t enjoy it!